 Working From the Road During My 6-Week Europe Trip: What I Learned

-Though I’ve been to Europe several times before, this time was different as I was traveling to various countries to research new books for my One Day in a City eGuidebook series.
+Though I’ve been to Europe several times before, this time was different as I was traveling to various countries to research new books for my One Day Itinerary series.
 I visited the Dolomites mountain range in northern Italy and island hopped in Croatia.
 I also visited the vibrant cities of Munich, Berlin, Prague, Budapest, Vienna, Bratislava, Ljubljana, and Split.
 It was an incredible trip that encompassed nearly six busy weeks.

 Spending 12 hours touring a city and then coming back to work in the hotel for another six hours means sleeping isn’t prioritized.
 Plus, sleep schedules may mean three hours of sleep followed by a middle of the night conference call, followed by another three hours of sleep.
 (Falling asleep on your laptop also may happen…multiple times.)